 Unfortunately, almost every street in the country seems to be blighted by unfinished and empty properties.
 This is especially true of many apartment buildings where it seems as though two or three of every ten properties built lays empty.
 Some parts of the island resemble unfinished building sites.
 This, it has to be said, is not Malta’s finest point.

 Yet, there is a lot of property that is very well finished with lovely sea views.
 Some of the best apartments have amazing sea views – such as the Tigne Point complex (click here for details) which overlooks both the sea and Valletta.
-These types of upper market properties can be found – along with everything else – by speaking to real estate agents in Malta.
+These types of upper market properties can be found – along with everything else – by speaking to real estate agents such as this one in Malta.
 If you happen to already own one of these lovely apartments, or something similar, and find the management a pain, then speak to an expert like Lisa Inglis.

 One of the charms of Malta to tourists is the location.
 It is so far south – by European standards – that the weather is pretty much guaranteed to be good throughout summer – and summer is very long!
 Typically, the weather is very acceptable from late April until at least early November – if not longer.
 For example, your author took his last swim in the sea in 2011 on December 12th.
 It was not particularly warm, but no worse than the coast of southern England in July!